Flotomate/product_docs/source/patch-management/ignore-patch.rst

    :alt: figure 59

 -  We select the application Windows Defender (:numref:`pf-59`).
-All existing and future Patches of Windows Defender for the target computers are ignored.
+All existing and future Patches of Windows Defender for the target computers will be ignored.
 We can also select individual Patches for ignoring or mix things up by using both application and Patches.